konfiger/konfiger.github.io/README.md

 | onValueAdded(Konfiger, String)           | the callback funtion is called when a new data is added to konfiger
 | onChange(Konfiger)           | the callback funtion is called when any change occur in the konfiger
 | onValueChanged(Konfiger, String, String, String)           | the callback funtion is called when a data value changes, with the key, old value and new value
-| onValueRemove(Konfiger, String, String)           | the callback funtion is called with the Key and Value that was removed
+| onValueRemove(Konfiger, KonfigerObject)           | the callback funtion is called with the Key and Value that was removed

 ## TODOS